opensource-observer/oso/apps/docs/docs/how-oso-works/oss-directory/artifact.md

 ### Tagging Addresses

 The `tags` field is an array used to classify the address.
-Currently supported options are `eoa`, `safe`, `creator`, `deployer`, `factory`, `proxy`, `contract`, and `wallet`.
+Currently supported options are `eoa`, `safe`, `deployer`, `factory`, `contract`, and `wallet`.
 In most cases, an address will have more than one tag.

-- `eoa`, `contract`, `safe`: These tags are used to classify the address as an Externally Owned Account (EOA), a smart contract, or a Safe multi-sig wallet.
-We try to differentiate between smart contracts and Safe multi-sig wallets; with the former we seek to track event data and with the latter we seek to track funding data.
+The following tags are most frequently used to describe blockchain addresses:

+- `deployer`: A deployer address.
+- `eoa`: An externally owned account (EOA) address.
+- `safe`: A multisig safe contract address.
-- `wallet`: This tag is used to classify the address as a wallet that should be monitored for funding events.
+- `wallet`: A wallet address.
+This tag is used to classify the address as a wallet that should be monitored for funding events.
 This tag is only associated with addresses that are also tagged as `eoa` or `safe`.

-- `creator`, `deployer`: These tags are interchangeable and used to classify an EOA address that is primarily used to for deploying smart contracts.
-We track these addresses to identify new smart contracts that are deployed by projects.
-We do not monitor them for funding events.
-- `factory`: This tag is used to classify a smart contract address that is used to deploy other smart contracts.
-We capture event data from all contracts deployed by a factory contract.
-- `proxy`: This tag is used to classify a proxy contract address.
-We currently do not handle proxy contracts differently from other smart contracts, therefore it is an optional tag.
+In previous versions of the schema, we enumerated contracts and factories with the following tags.
+These tags are still supported but no longer required since we index all contracts and factories associated with a project from its deployer(s).

+- `contract`: A smart contract address.
+- `factory`: A factory contract address.

 ### Examples